nikitamishagin/ownvpn/README.md

     export YC_TOKEN="xxxxxxx"
     export YC_FOLDER_ID="xxxxxxx"
     ```
-    You can get a temporary token with the command:
+    You can view your cloud_id and folder_id in the Yandex web-console.
+And you can get a temporary token with the command:
     ```bash
     yc iam create-token
     ```